Particular/docs.particular.net/samples/sqltransport-nhpersistence-outbox/sample.md

  10. Open SQL Server Management Studio and go to the `receiver` database.
 Verify that there is a row in saga state table (`dbo.OrderLifecycleSagaData`) and in the orders table (`dbo.Orders`)
  11. Go the the `shared` database.
 Verify that there are messages in the `dbo.audit` table and, if any message failed processing, messages in `dbo.error` table.

-NOTE: The handling code has built-in chaotic behaviour.
+NOTE: The handling code has built-in chaotic behavior.
 There is 50% chance that a given message fails processing.
 This is because we want to demonstrate that errors can be send to a separate shared database which is essential for ServiceControl to be able to pick them up.

 ## Code walk-through